The Unsung Hero Awards 2018 – A Night To Remember!26th February 2018

 The 2018 Unsung Hero Awards were officially opened by the Mayor of Greater Manchester – Andy Burnham.
 Mr Burnham was highly enthusiastic about the awards and the NHS in general, recounting how growing up his mother was a GP Receptionist.
 MP for Leigh Jo Platt, also in attendance, was supportive of the notion of celebrating members of staff who work hard in their positions to make positive change.
 Jo herself has raised through the ranks of government to become Leigh’s first female MP.

-As the event got underway introductions were made and Guy’s and St Thomas’ represented their in-house charity, with speaker Professor Lucy Chappell urging people to bid on Silent Auction items.
-The bids were used to raise money for their not-for-profit organisation, which treats up to 300 children and young adults a day.
+As the event got underway introductions were made and Guy’s and St Thomas’ NHS FT represented their in-house charity, with speaker Professor Lucy Chappell urging people to bid on Silent Auction items.
+The bids were to raise money for their not-for-profit organisation, which treats up to 300 children and young adults a day.

 The speech was apt timing as it led directly into the awards themselves; arguably the high-light of the night with winner after winner showing surprised appreciation and gratitude for their award.
 We are proud to announce the following teams and individuals as the official winners of the 2018 Unsung Hero Awards.

-- Barclays Bank, sponsor of the Apprentice of the Year Award
+- Barclays Bank: Sponsor of the Apprentice of the Year Award

-- Fortrus, sponsor of the Admin & Clerical Category
+- Fortrus: Sponsor of the Admin & Clerical Category

-- VANAD Enovation, Promotional Materials Sponsor
+- Enovation: Sponsor of Promotional Materials

-- The Principal, Drinks Reception Sponsor
+- The Principal: Drinks Reception Sponsor

 The Unsung Hero Awards exists as a sign of gratitude for the dedication of non-medical staff to the founding principles of the NHS: to provide universal, equitable, comprehensive, high-quality healthcare that is free at point of use.
 However, more than ideals, the many individuals who were nominated were recognised for their hard work, talent, determination and willingness to go above and beyond.